 Impact Investments: "investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return."
 (The Global Impact Investing Network)

 As a social venture, up to 50% of Alkimee’s profit** supports necessity causes through our Giving Fund.
-Recipients of Alkimee’s Giving Fund are nonprofits and social ventures that help individuals gain access to necessities such as housing, food, healthcare, education, employment, financial services, clothing, technology, and transportation.
+Recipients of Alkimee’s Giving Fund are organizations that provide access to necessities such as housing, food, healthcare, education, employment, financial services, clothing, technology, and transportation.
 We provide funding through charitable donations, venture philanthropy grants, microloans, and impact investment capital to scale the operations of grantees, borrowers, and portfolio companies.
-Microloans are provided to borrowers through our support of Kiva and Opportunity Fund and repayments are also returned to the fund.
-Likewise, all returns made on impact investments are invested directly back into the fund.
+We make direct impact investments in underrepresented founders and social entrepreneurs.
+Examples of organizations that clients can support through our Giving Fund include PATH, WhyHunger, human-I-T, Dress for Success, Kiva and Opportunity Fund.
+Loan repayments and returns made on impact investments are invested directly back into the fund.

 If you know a nonprofit or social venture focused on necessity causes and sustainability issues that would benefit from Alkimee's funding, contact us to make an official referral.
 Please include their name, mission, and website in your initial email.